pbuffolino/hackathon-passkey-site/README.md

 - 10 common questions about passkeys answered in plain language
 - Covers topics like device requirements, security, multi-device usage, and compatibility
-- Expandable accordion interface for easy navigation
+- Expandable accordion interface with clean visual separation between questions and answers
 - Written for non-technical users with relatable examples
+- Includes links to authoritative sources (passkeys.dev and FIDO Alliance) for additional information

 ## Getting Started